top of page

 Prompt: "What belief did I use to hold about love, success, or self-worth that I’ve now outgrown?
 What moment or series of moments sparked that shift?"

 I used to believe that to be successful, you always had to be “on”.
 You had to be well put together in body, mind, and soul.
-You needed both beauty to charm people and the brain to show them there’s more than this pretty face.
+You needed both beauty to charm people and the brains to show them there’s more than this pretty face.
 There was little room for mistakes, and less for vulnerability.
 What mattered was showing up and bringing results to the table each and every time.

 I’m learning success goes beyond the numbers — it’s a balance between mind and muscle, brain and heart, art and science.
 What do I mean by that?
 Well, constantly delivering results matters.
-I mean, you want the chart to show things are going, you want to make progress.
-But who are you bringing with you along the way — or did you lose them all as you climbed the ladder of success?
+I mean, you want the chart to show things are going up, you want to make progress.

 I don’t want to lose people.

-Chasing success with openness and vulnerability is more likely to keep people around for the rollercoaster ride and the winding roads rather than the stressful pursuit to achieve key metrics, or optimize numbers, or reduce margin errors.
+Chasing success with openness and vulnerability is more likely to keep people around for the rollercoaster ride and the winding roads rather than the stressful pursuit to achieve key metrics, optimize numbers, or reduce margin errors.

 You can be successful without losing the soft sides of you.